 Since joining WolfBrown, Dr. Steven Holochwost has served as Principal Investigator or Co-principal Investigator on many studies.
 In these, he assesses the impacts of arts education programs on under-served children and youth.
 Holochwost’s work addresses how instrumental music education can foster basic cognitive skills among children in poverty.
 He looks at how choral participation can change the ways incarcerated adolescents perceive their peers.
 Dr. Holochwost also examines how theater residencies can improve social skills among school students who are routinely exposed to traumatic events.

 His areas of specialization include the use of mixed quantitative and qualitative methods and the application of advanced analytics to longitudinal data.
 His work has been supported by the National Endowment for Arts, the US Department of Education, and the William and Flora Hewlett Foundation Penn, Mellon, Arnold, and Buck Family Foundations.

-Over the past ten years, Dr. Holochwost has worked in government, academia, and private research firms.
-Before joining WolfBrown, Dr. Holochwost was Associate Director of Research at the Early Learning Center and, prior to that, Senior Assistant Child Advocate with the Office of the Child Advocate for the State of New Jersey.
-He earned his PhD in developmental psychology from the University of North Carolina Chapel Hill as a National Science Foundation Fellow and a master’s degree in public affairs from the Fels Institute at the University of Pennsylvania.
+Over the past fifteen years, Dr. Holochwost has worked in government, academia, and private research firms.
+Before joining WolfBrown, Dr. Holochwost was Associate Director of Research at the Early Learning Center.
+Prior to that, he was Senior Assistant Child Advocate with the Office of the Child Advocate for the State of New Jersey.
+He earned his Ph.D. in developmental psychology from the University of North Carolina Chapel Hill.
+There, he was a National Science Foundation Fellow.
+He also holds a master’s degree in public affairs from the Fels Institute at the University of Pennsylvania.